Select your country

 As physical and digital worlds continue to converge, we’re witnessing the next evolution of the internet.
 While yesterday’s web was dominated by websites and the social media’s infinite scroll, the next iteration will be defined by virtual worlds, metaverses, and augmented phygital realities.
 Get ready!

-Join 100,000+ professionals already receiving our newsletter.
-Inspiration guaranteed. ✅
+Join 100,000+ professionals already receiving MakeShift, our free weekly newsletter - inspiration guaranteed ✅

-Amplify is our company-wide trends & ideation solution, neatly platformed, giving you access to our full Trend Framework, Innovation Database with 28,000+ innovations, Annual Trend Reports, Industry Reports, Stats, Training, Analyst Support and more.
+Amplify is our company-wide trends & ideation solution, deeply platformed, giving you access to our Daily Feed, our full Trend Framework, Innovation Database with 28,000+ innovations, Industry Reports, Stats, Training, Analyst Support and more.